 Colombia experienced record foreign tourism in 2019 according to The City Paper, with 4.5 million foreign visitors, or about 375,000 per month on average in 2019.

-If Colombia received only an average of 20,000 foreign visitors per month in September and October, this is only 5.3 percent of last year’s average monthly volume.
+If Colombia received only an average of 20,000 foreign visitors per month in September and October, 2020, this is only 5.3 percent of 2019’s average monthly volume.

-So, international tourism to Colombia has barely started to recover.
-If Colombia starts to require both a PCR test and a 14-day quarantine, as the court has ordered, the number of international tourists coming to Colombia would likely decrease substantially, impacting the tourism market.
+So, international tourism to Colombia barely started to recover last year when the PCR test was eliminated.
+With Colombia again dropping the PCR test requirement, the number of international tourists coming to Colombia could increase somewhat impacting the tourism market.

 Tourism Impact of Coronavirus: Colombia started to reactivate tourism